 CIA World Factbook

-As the name suggest, the CIA’s World Factbook offers information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.
+As the name suggests, the CIA’s World Factbook offers information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.
 Use the interactive maps to access information on the country you’re interested in.